Newborn daughter of fallen hero does photo shoot with fellow soldiers

+PINEHURST, NC (WTVD) --The widow of Army Specialist Chris Harris and their newborn daughter scheduled a special photo shoot with the men and women her husband bravely fought alongside in Afghanistan.

-Specialist Harris died in August of 2017 while serving our county, just days after learning he would be a dad.
+Specialist Harris died in August of 2017 while serving our country, just days after learning he would be a dad.

 Chris' unit gathered to commemorate the birth of Christian Michelle Harris, born on March 17th.